 Comments must be concise, substantive, and free of polemics.
 They must address scientific issues only.
 Comments on questions of priority or calling attention to an oversight in a reference list do not benefit our readers enough to be published and can be settled by the author of the original paper by writing an Addendum.
 If the author of the Comment is wrong, or if he/she has simply misunderstood the original, it will be best to settle the matter privately.

-The Comment is limited to no more than three printed pages.
+The Comment usually does not exceed 3 printed pages.
 The title should read: Comment on "original title" [J. Appl.
 Phys., vol., page (year)].
 The author is given an opportunity to reply.
 The Response should take up no more than one printed page.
 The title should read: Response to "Comment on 'original title' " [J. Appl.
 Phys., vol., page (year)].

 The Comment and Response will then be reviewed.
 If the Comment is rejected, neither will be published.
 If the Response alone is rejected, the Comment will be published without the Response.
 No further exchange beyond this point can be considered for publication.